Marthebjornsen98/Marthebjornsen98/README.md

 # Hi there!
 Hi!
-My name is Marthe, I am 23 years old and I’m from Horten.
+My name is Marthe, I am 24 years old and I’m from Horten.
 I have a bachelors degree in graphic design from Høyskolen Kristiania, campus Oslo.
-I´m currently on my second/last year of Frontend development, from Noroff Campus Oslo.
 I´m a hardworking designer that loves a good challenge, and dont give up on anything.

 ## My skills